 Moose are not only known for their size but also their distinctive physical characteristics.
 They have elongated faces and an overhanging muzzle that extends beyond their upper lip.
 Furthermore, moose have relatively large and mobile ears that can rotate independently.

-Adult male moose have a flap of skin, known as a bell or dewlap, hanging beneath their chin.
+Adult male and female moose have a flap of skin, known as a bell or dewlap, hanging beneath their chin.
 The size of the bell increases with age and is more pronounced in dominant males.
-It serves as an additional visual display during mating season and helps intimidate rival males.
+It serves as an additional visual display during the fall mating season and helps intimidate rival males.

 The scientific name of the moose is Alces alces.
 However, other countries don't call them "moose."
 In British English, these majestic animals are more commonly called "elk."
 The largest moose population is in Canada, whose residents call them rubber-nosed swamp donkeys.